It’s Blooming at These 7 Beautiful Gardens in Victoria, BC!

 The lawns too are thicker and longer – not mowed as tightly.
 Dandelions pop up here and there.
 Victorians are staunch environmentalists, so this probably accounts for why their gardens look more natural.

-Of course, the drier island climate has fostered a different ecosystem, creating one of the last refuges for Victoria’s magnificent native species of Garry Oaks – we have lots in our own back garden.
+Of course, the drier island climate has fostered a different ecosystem, creating one of the last refuges for Victoria’s magnificent native species of Garry Oaks – we have lots of these oak trees in our own back garden.

 More British Columbia gardens: Have you visited Vancouver’s VanDusen Botanical Garden?
 You must!